dev-bootcamp-2019/final-project-aphexyuri/design_pattern_desicions.md

 Currently, images are uploaded to IPFS with hashes converted to multihashes in order to fit in bytes32 Solidity types (https://github.com/saurfang/ipfs-multihash-on-solidity).
 Future versions could see other item metadata off-chain in order to reduce gas costs associated with writing large string properties to the chain.

 ### Design Patterns not chosen
-- Inherited proxy pattern (ZeppelinOS
+- Considered use of Inherited proxy pattern (as used with ZeppelinOS)
-- Deployment of contact per asset (likely still safer; own funds etc)
+- Deployment of contact per asset (likely still safer; each asset manages own funds etc)
-- Escrow-based contracts with 2nd party pledges for increased actr integrity (re-evaluate for future versions)
+- Escrow-based contracts with 2nd party pledges for increased actor integrity (to be re-evaluated for future versions of LAF)